danlimsw/danlimsw.github.io/_pages/members.md

 ## Join us!
 We are looking for founding adventurers at all levels (e.g., final year project undergraduates, Master's students, PhD candidates, research staff).
 Success not guaranteed; scientific excitement inevitable.
 Sounds like you?
 [See openings and contact information here.](join.md)

-Candidates that seek admission for the August 2026 start date should submit an application at the link [here](join.md) before 1 Nov 2026.
+Candidates that seek admission for the August 2026 start date should submit an application at the link [here](join.md) before 1 Dec 2025, and ideally as soon as possible.

 ## Expectations